 What’s the joke, you ask?
 Surely directors buying shares in their own companies is a good sign?
 Indeed it is, when they are spending their own money on material numbers of shares.

-That’s exactly what’s happened at Quindell.
-Mr Terry and his two pals appear to have withdrawn up to £2m from a lending facility setup with a mysterious company called Equities First Holdings LLC.
+That’s exactly what I think has happened at Quindell.
+Mr Terry and his two colleagues appear to have withdrawn up to £2m from a lending facility setup with a mysterious company called Equities First Holdings LLC.
 To secure this new loan facility, Messrs Terry, Moorse and Scott have pledged their entire Quindell shareholdings (52m shares) as security.

 It’s not clear how much money is being borrowed — i.e what the loan to collateral value ratio is here — but what is clear is that Mr Terry is not willing to invest a single penny of his reputedly large fortune in his own company.
 This suggests to me that he doesn’t think Quindell shares are especially cheap at the moment — or that he expects them to get even cheaper in the near future, perhaps when he’s forced to try and raise some more cash.